hbk91/2021StudyNotes/Series63_Prep.md

   - **Within 15 days of the first sale in the state**
   - **However, Investment Company securities have to notice file prior to initial offering in the state**

+### **Registration by Coordination / Coordinated Review:**

+- **To be given to each state: 3 copies of registration statement filed with the SEC** + Consent to Service of Process + Fees
+- **Statement must be on file 10 days prior to taking effect**

+### **Exempt Transactions under the USA:**

+- Isolated non-issuer transactions
+- Unsolicited brokerage transactions
+- Underwriting transactions
+- Sales to BDs/Institutional Buyers
+  - Employee Benefit Plans with > USD 1 Mil AUM also are Institutional Buyers
+- Fiduciary Transactions (Custodians are not fiduciaries as they are self-appointed)
+- **State Private Placement: <= 10 non-Insti.
+Investors over a 12-month period**
+  - No flipping of securities
+  - **No commission for soliciting the 10 non-insti investors**
+  - **No general / mass advertising or solicitation**
+- Pre-organization certificates
+  - **<= 10 subscribers**
+  - **No commission for soliciting the 10 non-insti investors**
+- Offers to existing shareholders
+**Crowdfunding:**
+   - **Max USD 5 Mil over a 12-month period**
+   - States vary in how many individual non-accredited investors can invest

 ---
 ---